Home Is Such a Lonely Place

 "Home Is Such a Lonely Place" is a ballad recorded by American rock band Blink-182 for the group's seventh studio album, California (2016).
 The song was released as the third and final single from California on April 18, 2017, and the band's last to be released through BMG.
-Lyrically, the song revolves around the idea of letting go of loved ones.
-Bassist Mark Hoppus and producer John Feldmann first began developing the song while discussing their families, and how tough it might be when their children grow up and leave home.
-The song was written by Hoppus, Feldmann, drummer Travis Barker, guitarist Matt Skiba, and songwriter David Hodges.
+The song was written by bassist Mark Hoppus, producer John Feldmann, drummer Travis Barker, guitarist Matt Skiba, and songwriter David Hodges.
+The reflective song tackles letting go of loved ones and the emotional distance that can come with family life.
+Conceived by Hoppus and Feldmann, the song draws from conversations about parenting and the eventual experience of children growing up and leaving home, with Hoppus writing it about his son.

-The song has peaked at number 32 on Billboards Alternative Songs chart.
-Its music video shows the band members relaxing with family and friends before heading out on tour.
+Musically, the melancholic track is built around a delicate finger-picked guitar line, string accompaniment, and restrained percussion.
+The song saw modest chart success, peaking within the top 40 on Billboards Alternative Songs chart.
+Its grainy music video is made up of 8mm footage depicting the band members in scenes of domestic life and family moments.

-Despite the fact that it was released as a single, the song was not performed live by the band on Californias supporting tour.
-However, the band eventually played it on their Kings of the Weekend residency shows in Las Vegas.

 Background

 Producer John Feldmann recalled that they "needed" a ballad—"whatever that means for Blink"—for California.
 The concept behind the song, according to bassist Mark Hoppus, is "letting go of people hugely important in your life."
 He and Feldmann met for coffee one morning before getting into the studio, and the subject of their children came up.
 They discussed how their lives were built around family, and how difficult it might be for them when their children eventually grow up and leave home.
 Hoppus wrote the song about his son, Jack, who at the time was 13.

 Hoppus was fond of the song's title, calling it his favorite lyric on the album at the time of its release: "I really like that lyric, because when you think about home it's supposed to be safe and comforting and fulfilling, but sometimes it can also be the worst place in the world."
 He described the song's tone as "kinda in the same mindset" as past Blink singles, such as "I Miss You".

 "Home Is Such a Lonely Place" was sent to alternative radio April 18, 2017.
+Despite the fact that it was released as a single, the song was not performed live by the band on Californias supporting tour.
+However, the band eventually played it on their Kings of the Weekend residency shows in Las Vegas.